drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64 and Windows-arm64.<br>
 **Attention**<br>
 To use this emulator you need to use a MAME compatible set of ROMs, with the right filenames.<br>
 You can find the right set of ROMs on the [PleasureDome](https://pleasuredome.github.io/pleasuredome/index.html) website.
 Look for MAME Software List ROMs.
-I am not affiliated with PleasureDome in any way.
+I am not affiliated with PleasureDome in any way.<br>
+You can download this emulator on the [Official Website](https://www.mamedev.org/release.html).<br>

 ## Amstrad GX4000